 Smart Talk is now available in Spanish!
-Click here to view
+Click here to view!

-All of our lessons are mapped to National and California Standards, including Health Education Standards, the Next Generation Science Standards (NGSS), and the Common Core Standards.
+Lessons are mapped to National and California Standards, including Health Education Standards, the Next Generation Science Standards (NGSS), and the Common Core Standards.
 Please see the links within each lesson to see the Standards associated with that lesson.

 Introduction to the Curriculum and General Information